Published 18:32 IST, January 12th 2024

 HanuMan is underwhelming in its promises of an inventive, indie-spirited superhero movie where the visuals don't do justice to its ambitions.

-In an interview, HanuMan director Prasanth Varma spoke about goldmine of stories that Indian culture is.
-He also empasised how it can serve as fodder for homegrown superhero movies.
+In an interview, HanuMan director Prasanth Varma spoke about the goldmine of stories that Indian culture is.
+He also empasised how it can serve as the fodder for homegrown superhero movies.
 From that perspective, HanuMan promises to be an original, fun superhero movie that introduces its audience to newer facets of Indian mythology.
-However, it’s a risky proposition to blend religion with superhero genre and film struggles to cope with it.
+However, it’s a risky proposition to blend religion with the superhero genre and the film struggles to cope with it.

 Hot Take

-HanuMan is a hey blend of mythology, fantasy and massy hero-driven narrative.
-However, it's both film’s strength and weakness.
+HanuMan is a heady blend of mythology, fantasy and massy hero-driven narrative.
+However, it's both the film’s strength and weakness.
 It’s possible to enjoy HanuMan as a campy, self-aware ode to Telugu mass cinema, but when such a film attempts to blend Hindu iconography with such an authoritarian stamp, it becomes hard to overlook its narrative shortcomings, and not take its fantastical strides with a pinch of salt.

-Does HanuMan live up to hype?
+Does HanuMan live up to the hype?

 HanuMan is grossly underwhelming in its promises of an inventive, indie-spirited superhero movie.
-While one can sense scale of Prasanth Varma’s ambition here, his visuals don’t do justice.
+While one can sense the scale of Prasanth Varma’s ambition here, his visuals don’t do justice.

 HanuMan struggles to stay firm in its tone

-It’s when film incorporates mythology with its VFX-heavy treatment that it begins to feel both laboured and insincere.
-It feels wrong to see a film operating on this level of parody suddenly assume this air of significance on pretext of its religious backdrop.
+It’s when the film incorporates mythology with its VFX-heavy treatment that it begins to feel both laboured and insincere.
+It feels wrong to see a film operating on this level of parody suddenly assume this air of significance on the pretext of its religious backdrop.
 HanuMan struggles to pick a tone between campiness and heaviness, and never feels comfortable in its skin.

 Visuals don’t match its ambition

-supporting cast holds its own
+The supporting cast holds its own

-Teja Sajja’s performance is film's biggest undoing
+Teja Sajja’s performance is the film's biggest undoing

 Watch it or skip it?

 If one wants to explore an Indian superhero movie that’s steeped in its cultural backdrop, HanuMan is worth a watch.
-However, Prasanth Varma, despite his moments of conviction and finesses, doesn’t manage to blend all elements in a palatable manner.
+However, Prasanth Varma, despite his moments of conviction and finesses, doesn’t manage to blend all the elements in a palatable manner.

 Bottomline

-If anything, HanuMan proves why superhero genre never took off in India - it takes a godly figure to outdo miracles that a masala film protagonist can pull off.
+If anything, HanuMan proves why the superhero genre never took off in India - it takes a godly figure to outdo the miracles that a masala film protagonist can pull off.
 Anything less will remain underwhelming and a mix of both can be overbearing.

 Rating - 3/5 stars

-18:32 IST, January 12th 2024
+Updated 09:03 IST, January 13th 2024